PAUL TURNER SARGENT

 President Buzzard's Iris Garden, Eastern Illinois State Teacher's College (Eastern Illinois University), Charleston, Illinois, 1940

-Dr. Robert G. Buzzard, Eastern's president from 1932 to 1956, had installed a campus iris garden on the west side of Fourth Street and to the south of the power plant.
+Dr. Robert G. Buzzard, Eastern's president from 1933 to 1956, had installed a campus iris garden on the west side of Fourth Street and to the south of the power plant.
 For a c.
 1940 photo of the garden looking to the south, as in this painting, please click here.
 In a photo from the 1940 Warbler the juxtaposition of the garden to what is now the east side of McAfee is clear.
+A photo of President Buzzard in the iris garden is in Eastern's archive collection.
 The garden was destroyed when the temporary lab grade school building, a WWII surplus military structure, was moved to the area in the early 1950s.
 The author attend first through fifth grade in this building.
 The east addition to the Eastern's union and the parking lot on the addition's north side presently occupy the ground.

 This painting was in Sargent's studio at the time of his death, and it was shown in the Sargent Memorial Exhibition, Main Auditorium, Eastern Illinois State College, Charleston, October 1946.